Shark Harmonic Pattern Guide (PDF)

 Before long, the price was able to reach our original target, Target 1, as shown.
 Since then, the price reverses upwards.
 From here, we expect the price to move lower towards the swing B low, which is also our second target point.

 The best stop-hunting design among harmonic patterns is the shark candlestick structure.
 Harmonic patterns are the best and have high winning accuracy, but they are rare.
-Because of the Fibonacci ratios, it takes a little more effort on your part to spot these patterns on the chart.
+Because of the Fibonacci ratios, it takes a little more effort on your part to spot these patterns on the chart like Diamond Pattern.
 If you backtest this pattern at least 100 times, you can spot the harmonic pattern in the one-second view of the chart.
 The best time frame to trade the Harmonic Shark pattern is from 15 minutes to a daily time frame.